chastain/health/README.md

 ![Screenshot](screenshot.png)

-Dead simple URL monitoring python script, lets you keep an eye on sites you're interested in.
+Basic URL monitoring python script, lets you keep an eye on the response status of sites you're interested in.

 By default, the script looks only at the http status codes, but it can optionally compare the page contents to an md5 hash, which is handy when the contents of the URL are known and should not change.